 She stumbles back a step, aghast by the charge.
 "Of course, I'm sorry!
 He humiliated us all in there, especially himself!"

 "That's not what I mean.
 You're not sorry that he loves you.
-You're not sorry that he said the words."
+You're not sorry that he said the words to you."

 She flinches, unable to answer.
 Unfortunately, Matthew does not need verbal confirmation.
+Her inability to reply is answer enough.
 The truth has been written all over her since the moment Jackson Avery said the words, "I love you, April."
 He has been losing her in painstaking inches ever since.
 Matthew slumps forward in defeat, an acrid lump of sorrow forming in his throat as he makes his peace with the realization.
 "You do, don't you?
 You love him."

 April chokes back a soft sob, sorrowful at hurting him and angry with Jackson for putting her in such an untenable position.
 "Don't, Matthew…" she whispers, "Don't make me say the words.
 It's our wedding day."